turbot/steampipe-plugin-aws/docs/tables/aws_wellarchitected_answer.md

 **Important notes:**

-- For improved performance, it is advised that you use the optional qual `workload_id`, `pillar_id` and `lens_alias` to limit the result set to a specific workload, lens or pillar.
+- For improved performance, it is advisable that you use the optional qual `workload_id`, `pillar_id`, and `lens_alias` to limit the result set to a specific workload, lens, or pillar.

 ## Examples